wf8/sumac/src/README.md

                           Ingroup clade to build supermatrix.
     --outgroup OUTGROUP, -o OUTGROUP
                           Outgroup clade to build supermatrix.
+    --cores CORES, -c CORES
+                          The number of CPU cores to use for parallel processing.
+Defaults to the max available.
     --evalue EVALUE, -e EVALUE
                           BLAST E-value threshold to cluster taxa.
 Defaults to 1e-10